Strengthening pathways to action for just and sustainable livestock systems.

 Click below to access the recording, presentations and further readings.

-Aquaculture: A new frontier in food colonialism
+PAST: Aquaculture: A new frontier in food colonialism

 Aquaculture is often plugged as a ‘sustainable solution’ to relieving the burden of overfishing, climate change, and ecological damage on ocean life.
 A new report by Feedback and a coalition of West African and Norwegian organisations including Greenpeace Africa, reveals how the Norwegian salmon industry’s voracious appetite for wild fish is driving loss of livelihoods and malnutrition in West Africa, creating a new type of food colonialism.
 Their research shows that every year, nearly 2 million tonnes of wild fish are extracted from the ocean to feed Norwegian farmed salmon.
 This session will explore the ethical and environmental impacts of the Norwegian salmon farming industry on the Global South.

-TBC: The Politics of Meat
+PAST: The Politics of Meat